Beauties in a brasserie for Chanel's Paris fashion show

 Besides showcasing an array of Chanel staples -- slimly tailored knit suit jackets paired with pleated or cigarette skirts -- Lagerfeld had some fun playing with puckering.

-Sleeves of jackets became armour-like as they were covered with hundreds of crinkly tucks, giving volume and modernity to the otherwise traditional shapes.
+Sleeves of jackets became armor-like as they were covered with hundreds of crinkly tucks, giving volume and modernity to the otherwise traditional shapes.

 Lagerfeld said he wanted to "give a new touch to the little black dress" with a series of sheer black silk cocktail dresses lined in nude.
 Sleeveless and feminine, they came with modified Peter Pan collars or bows at the shoulder.